Anxiety Spike at Work: The Quiet 3-Minute Reset

 When this helps most

-If you only have two minutes, do the breath and body steps.
-That is enough to soften the spike.
+If you only have two minutes, do the long exhale and body support steps.
+That is enough to soften the spike and make the next task feel less threatening.

 Why this helps in busy environments